carverous/carverous/README.md

 ## Overview
-A responsive front-end framework I started off from scratch.
+A responsive front-end framework I started off from scratch for my web portfolio.
+Some useful implementations are added along the way.
 It is developed having a mobile first approach in mind, meaning the code is designed to prioritise mobile devices first and then adjust the components as the screen scales up.
 It doesn't require any third-party JS library such as jQuery.
-The scripts are written in ES6 and are transpiled using Babel.

 ## Browser Support